r-hyperspec/unmixR/README.md

 install_git ("https://gitlab.com/chemometrics/unmixR.git", subdir = "pkg/unmixR")
 ```

+License Information: `unmixR` is distributed under the GPL-3 license, as stated in the DESCRIPTION file.
+For more info, see the [GPL site.](https://gnu.org/licenses/gpl.html)

 Development of `unmixR` has been supported by Google Summer of Code 2013 (Conor McManus) and 2016 (Anton Belov).
 Thank you Google!

 ![GSOC 2016 logo](https://gitlab.com/chemometrics/unmixR/raw/master/GSoC2016Logo.png)